Vedant-Lotia-007/Speech-Emotion-Recognition-SER-/README.md

 Thanks to the creators of the RAVDESS dataset for providing publicly accessible, high-quality emotional speech audio data.

 ## Contact
-For any questions, feel free to contact Vedant at vedantlotia007@gmail.com or raise an issue on this GitHub repository.
+For any questions, feel free to contact at vedantlotia007@gmail.com or raise an issue on this GitHub repository.